-Order Fixing August 15, 2012 as the Day on which Certain Sections of the Act Come into Force
+Order Fixing the Day on which this Order is published and six months after that Day as the Days on which Certain Provisions of the Act Come into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Citizenship and Immigration, pursuant to subsection 42(1) of the Balanced Refugee Reform Act, chapter 8 of the Statutes of Canada, 2010, fixes August 15, 2012 as the day on which section 2, subsection 15(4) and section 36 of that Act come into force.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to section 419 of the Jobs, Growth and Long-term Prosperity Act, chapter 19 of the Statutes of Canada, 2012,

 (This note is not part of the Order.)

 This Order brings into force section 413 and subsection 414(1) of the Jobs, Growth and Long-term Prosperity Act on the day the Order is made giving effect to new and amended provisions of the Food and Drugs Act.
 It also brings section 418 into force six months after the day this Order is published in the Canada Gazette, Part II,giving effect to the amended provisions of the Excise Tax Act.

 Amendments to the Food and Drugs Act under the Jobs, Growth, and Long-term Prosperity Act were targeted to gain efficiencies in setting prescription status for drugs.
 These legislative amendments enable the Minister of Health to establish a Prescription Drug List (PDL).
 The PDL will replace Schedule F, currently found in the Food and Drug Regulations,with a Web-based list.
 The Governor in Council will make regulations establishing the scientific criteria and consultation process regarding the evaluation and designation of prescription drugs.
 The timing of the consequential amendment to the Excise Tax Act (section 418 of the Jobs, Growth and Long-term Prosperity Act) is aligned to come into force with the Governor in Council regulations.